SpokaneTech/exploring_orms/README.md

 ## Demo — Cars

+- has one
+    - vehicle and driver
-- has one: ...
+- has many
+    - vehicle and model
-- has many: vehicle and manufacturer
+    - model and manufacturer
+- many to many
-- many to many: vehicle and parts
+    - model and parts
 - polymorphism: gas and electric vehicles
 - single-table inheritance